the-data-center/placing-prosperity-USALEEP/README.md

 - 02_graphics themes.R -- Loads a set of colors, fonts, and ggplot templates used at The Data Center.
 DELETE?
 - 03_cleaning and analysis.R -- Performs additional cleaning of data sets

-These R scripts are used to export CSV files to the **outputs** folder.
+These R scripts are used to conduct the analysis.
+The scripts generally use ggplot to make charts and to export CSV files to the **outputs** folder.
 Each script corresponds with a chapter in the final report.
-These CSV files are then used to generate graphics.
+These CSV files are then used to generate interactive graphics for the final project web site.

 - chapter 1 graphics.R
 - chapter 2 graphics.R